Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/pipeline.md

 For browsers, an `HttpClient` implementation based on `Fetch API` will be used.
 When running in Node, an `HttpClient` based on Node's native `https` module will be used.

-A custom `HttpClient` implementation can be provided when constructing the `Pipeline`
+A custom `HttpClient` implementation can be provided when constructing an SDK client.

 # Examples